netresearch/dhl-module-rates-express/doc/src/UserDoc/troubleshooting.rst

 * **Are there any errors in the log?**

-  See the setup guide, section "*API Settings -> Enable Logging*".
+  See the setup guide, section "*General Settings -> Logging*".
 The log file may give an explanation why the DHL Express shipping method doesn't work.